tegola-hubs/tegola-hubs.github.com/allanton/index.md

 cabinets, it is unlikely that there will be a cabinet nearer than the nearest town of [Allanton], about 4km from some of the community, and that length of copper will not deliver fast broadband.
-Nor are [any other neighbouring exchanges] in roll-out plans.
+Nor are [any other neighbouring exchanges] better placed to serve the community.

-HUBS' engagement with the Allanton community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary ford Infrastructure, asked HUBS to help.
-The community had previously sought his assistance in obtaining a broadband service and a subsequent  meeting between BT and the community had not been constructive.
+HUBS' engagement with the Allanton Rural Community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary ford Infrastructure, asked HUBS to help.
+The community had previously sought his assistance in obtaining a broadband service, and a subsequent  meeting between BT and the community had not been constructive.

 Before meeting the community we did a little research.
 Ideally one would like to lay fibre through the community, but the